clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

       Figure 9: :guilabel:`Bundle selector`

-For a complete description of the content of these additional bundles, go to the `software bundle list`_ and select the name for a specific bundle to show the contents within the bundle.
+For a complete description of the content of these additional bundles, go to the :ref:`software bundle list<available-bundles>` and select the name for a specific bundle to show the contents within the bundle.

 Target system network configuration
 ===================================

-The final step of the installer setup process before the actual installation of |CL| begins, is to set up the :guilabel:`Network configuration`.
-This menu is shown in figure 10.
-We will select :guilabel:`< Use DHCP >` to have an IP address automatically assigned when the system boots up.
+Before the actual |CL| installation begins, we must set up the :guilabel:`Network configuration` shown in figure 10.
+Select :guilabel:`< Use DHCP >` to have an IP address automatically assigned when the system boots up.

 .. figure:: figures/bare-metal-manual-install-10.png
    :scale: 50 %